CSCI-4830-002-2014/challenge-week-8/README.md

 # What is the most difficult part about this week's challenge?

-Working with d3 is not too hard, but it really takes quite a lot of time.
+Working with d3 is not too hard, but it really takes a lot of time.
 I have quite a lot of other work to do and was unable to finish this.

 # Show and tell (6 points)